resim-ai/ReCorReCt/ReAdme.md

    ```
 4. **Ensure Node.js is installed** (ReQuiReD for the transformation script)

-Now all commit messages will automatically be transformed according to ReCorRector rules!
+Now all commit messages will automatically be transformed according to ReCorRect rules!

 ## How it works